postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 ### No Auth

-By default ‘No Auth’ appears first on the drop down menu list.
-Use ‘No Auth’ when you don’t need an authorization parameter to send a request.
+By default "No Auth" appears first on the drop down menu list.
+Use "No Auth" when you don’t need an authorization parameter to send a request.

 ### Bearer Token

 A bearer token is a security token.
 Any user with a bearer token can use it to access data resources without using a cryptographic key.

 To use a bearer token:
-In the Authorization tab, select Bearer Token from the TYPE drop down menu.
+1. In the Authorization tab, select Bearer Token from the TYPE drop down menu.
-To set the authorization parameters for a request, enter the value of the token.
+2. To set the authorization parameters for a request, enter the value of the token.
-Click Send.
+3. Click the **Send** button.

 [![bearer auth](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_BearerToken.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_BearerToken.png)